Francesca Melandri © photo private

 Francesca Melandri [Italy]

-Born in 1964 in Rome, Francesca Melandri is a celebrated novelist, screenwriter, filmmaker and essayist whose works grapple with Italy’s complex historical and social narratives.
-Her latest novel, Cold Feet (2024) is an intrepid book about what the war does in bodies and minds yesterday as today, about telling as an art of survival – and our historical duty in the face of the attack on the Ukraine, the silence to speak.
+Born in 1964 in Rome, Francesca Melandri is a celebrated novelist, screenwriter, filmmaker, and essayist whose works grapple with Italy’s complex historical and social narratives.
+Her latest novel, Piedi freddi (2004; tr: Cold Feet), is an intrepid book about what war does to bodies and minds – both yesterday and today.
+It looks at telling as an act of survival, and – in the face of the attack on Ukraine – our historical duty to break the silence and speak.

-Melandri’s debut novel, Eva dorme (Eva Sleeps, 2010), established her as a leading literary voice, weaving a powerful story of family and the turbulent history of South Tyrol.
-When the protagonist’s long-lost stepfather requests a final meeting as he lays dying, she travels from Bolzano to Reggio Calabria at the southernmost tip of Italy’s boot.
-During the journey, she reflects on the life of her single mother and the tumultuous history of the Alto Adige region.
-Through these reflections, she reveals the profound influence that ongoing political conflict had on intimate relationships and even the language used among each other, highlighting the empowerment and perseverance of a self-reliant woman.
-Her subsequent work, Più alto del mare (Above Sea Level, 2012), examined themes of imprisonment and human resilience, earning nominations for prestigious awards, including the Premio Campiello.
-Her third novel Everyone But Me was voted the independent book trade’s favourite book in 2018, went through numerous reprints, and was on the SPIEGEL bestseller list for ten weeks.
+Melandri’s debut novel, Eva dorme (2010; Eng: Eva Sleeps), weaves a powerful story of family and the turbulent history of South Tyrol and established Melandri as a leading literary voice.
+When the protagonist’s estranged stepfather requests a final meeting from his deathbed, she travels from Bolzano to Reggio Calabria at the southernmost tip of Italy’s boot.
+During the journey, she reflects on the life led by her single mother and the tumultuous history of the Alto Adige region.
+Through these reflections, she reveals the profound influence that ongoing political conflict had on intimate relationships and even language, highlighting the empowerment and perseverance of a self-reliant woman.
+Melandri’s subsequent work, Più alto del mare (2012; tr: Above Sea Level), examines themes of imprisonment and human resilience and earned nominations for prestigious awards, including the Premio Campiello.
+Her third novel, Sangue giusto (tr: Righteous Blood), was voted the independent book trade’s favourite book of 2018, went through numerous reprints, and was on the SPIEGEL bestseller list for ten weeks.

-Living in Rome, she continues to write across genres, contributing significantly to the discourse on Italy’s past and present.
+She currently resides in Rome, where she continues to write across genres, contributing significantly to the discourse on Italy’s past and present.